-If RIT is your 1st choice college, we recommend our “friendly” Early Decision Plan.
+If RIT is your 1st choice college, we recommend our “friendly” Early Decision Plans.

-- Our Early Decision Plan allows applicants to hear about admission and financial aid decisions much earlier than other applicants, offering an opportunity for earlier planning in the transition to RIT.
+- Our Early Decision Plans allow applicants to hear about admission and financial aid decisions much earlier than other applicants, offering an opportunity for earlier planning in the transition to RIT.

-- There is no downside to the RIT Early Decision Plan.
+- There are no downsides to RIT Early Decision Plans.
 Students and their families are not put in the awkward position of making a college decision without having all of the facts first.
 This includes scholarship and financial aid information from RIT prior to paying your admissions acceptance deposit.

 - Early Decision and Regular Decision applicants at RIT are treated the same in the awarding of scholarships and financial aid.
 Some colleges and universities offer lower awards to Early Decision applicants.